 Island Councils were consulted on the progress regarding setting of focal points and availability of the GRM forms at the Council.
-Th.
-Kin'bidhoo Council stated that the Council would make the forms available physically at its office as well as publicly displayed.
-The Council has nominated a waste management focal point for this purpose.
-(Ibrahim Niyaz - 9143232).
+Madifushi Council stated that the Council would make the forms available physically at its office as well as publicly displayed.
+The Council has nominated a waste management focal point for this purpose (Shinan, 7926566).
+The Council does not have a website, although work is underway on creating a Facebook page, in which a link to the GRM forms will also be provided.